parthav24/Expense-Tracker/README.md

 # Expense Tracker - MERN Stack Project

+Expense Tracker is a comprehensive financial management application designed to help users monitor their income, expenses, and overall financial health.
+This project offers insightful visualizations and summaries, empowering users to manage their finances more effectively.

 ## Overview

 The Expense Tracker is a full-featured web application designed to help users manage their finances efficiently.
 Built using the MERN (MongoDB, Express, React, Node.js) stack, this project includes a variety of modules and features that allow users to track expenses and handle financial transactions seamlessly.